jrdavismaine/wdio-v5-upgrade-helper-service/README.md

 | browser | execute | Search and replace easier. | Remove .value from all browser.execute scripts. |
 | element | waitForVisible(true\|false) | As of version 5.7.0 passing a boolean value as the only arguement produced inconsistent results. | Do not call waitForVisible with just a boolean argument, always include timeout as well.
 Other variations of waitVisible, e.g. waitForVisible(), waitForVisible(5000) continue to work as intended. waitForVisible(true) does not though. |
 | browser | deleteCookie | deleteCookie without a cookie name will throw an error.
 Unfortunately I have not been able to override deleteCookie(). | Rename all instances of browser.deleteCookie() to browser.deleteCookies().
 Note browser.deleteCookie(cookieName) still works great. |

+# Misc
+Tested repo against v6.0.0-alpha.0 on 1/2/2020, all tests passed.
+Library should be compatible with WebdriverIO 6 going forward.
+FYI.